The Noether--Lefschetz theorem in arbitrary characteristic: Injectivity

 \section{Injectivity}

 In this section we prove injectivity of the restriction map on class groups.

-\begin{prop}[Corollary~\ref{cor:inj_to_surfaces}] Let $X$ be a normal variety of dimension $n\geq 3$ over an algebraically closed field $k$, let $\mathcal L_0$ be a very ample line bundle, and let $d\geq 2$ be an integer.
-Then the restriction map is injective for a general complete intersection $Y$ of at most $n-2$ members of $|\mathcal L_0^d|$. \end{prop}
+\begin{thm}[Corollary~\ref{cor:inj_to_surfaces}] Let $X$ be a normal projective variety of dimension $n\geq 3$ over an algebraically closed field $k$, let $\mathcal L_0$ be a very ample line bundle, and let $d\geq 2$ be an integer.
+Then the restriction map is injective for a general complete intersection $Y$ of at most $n-2$ members of $|\mathcal L_0^{\otimes d}|$. \end{thm}